 As a clinically-led organisation, the safety and wellbeing of our patients, service users and colleagues, underpinned by the quality of the care we provide, is at the heart of our mission to put safety and quality first.

 Caring for our communities

-With more than 9,300 colleagues, we are the largest employer in Teesside and North Yorkshire.
+With more than 10,000 staff, we are the largest employer in Teesside and North Yorkshire.

 We constantly work to positively contribute to our local area and improve health factors by: